Simulating the LOcal Web (SLOW): I. Anomalies in the local density field: Comparison to other simulations

 \subsection{Dark matter distribution}

-Similar to figure \ref{DensityHaloes}, figure \ref{DensitySims1} shows the dark matter density in the Local Universe but comparing different simulation: SLOW, CORUSCANT, and B160\_WM3.
-Unfortunately, for SIBELIUS the dark matter data are not publicly available.
-All simulations show the over density related to the Virgo complex, but only SLOW shows the large scale under density towards a distance of 100 Mpc, mainly because the other two simulations cover a too small volume.
+Similar to figure \ref{DensityHaloes}, figure \ref{DensitySims1} shows the dark matter density in the Local Universe but comparing different simulation: SLOW, CORUSCANT, B160\_WM3 and SIBELIUS.
+Although for SIBELIUS the dark matter data are not publicly available, the dark matter profiles where provided by McAlpine on our request.
+All simulations show the over density related to the Virgo complex, however, SIBELIUS shows only a very mild signal.
+On the other hand, SIBELIUS shows a significant under density at scales of 30-60 Mpc, while only SLOW shows the large scale under density towards a distance of 100 Mpc.
+For B160\_WM3 and CORUSCANT this is mainly because the volume of these simulations cover a too small volume, while there is a very tiny under density visible in SIBELIUS.
 However, B160\_WM3 shows a significant over density within a spherical region of 100 Mpc radius.
 Interestingly, both, SLOW and B160\_WM3 show a clear local under density in dark matter within 10 Mpc, while CORUSCANT shows a larger over density in this region.